What to Wear for a Walmart Job Interview

 Interview Attire for Hourly and Management Jobs

 If you've applied for an hourly job, you can choose a business casual outfit.
-That means neat, clean, well-fitting attire.
+That means neat, clean, and well-fitting attire.
 Men should pair a button-down shirt or a shirt and vest with khakis or slacks.
 Women should wear neat, coordinated separates – a skirt or slacks and sweater or blouse.

 Options for Men